cassar/flourish/README.md

 ## External Services

-hackerspace3 makes use of Mailgun and Paypal.
+Flourish makes use of Mailgun and Paypal.

-See the below Environment Variables section to enable specific services.

 ## Feedback